 - How was your experience of using the interpreting service during your appointment?

 What did people tell us?

-- Ensure that the local community’s languages are provided
+- Ensure that the local community languages are being catered for

-- Be aware of dialects of different languages
+- Be aware of different dialects within languages

-- Ensure training is available for reception staff so they inform patients about the service
+- Ensure training is available for reception staff so they can inform patients about the service

 You can read our full engagement report below:

 - The provider has assured us that they will ensure that all languages are provided for, and will take into account local dialects wherever possible.